 - What do you do when things go wrong?

-- What kind of wastes do you see here?
+- What kind of waste do you see here?

-Of course, these questions will change according to the context and operation to be analyzed (though this is a good start for a Gemba Walk).
-But before you begin the walk itself, know that you should keep an eye on the processes and not evaluate the people, but their tasks.
+Of course, these questions will change according to the context and operation to be analyzed (although this is a good start for a Gemba Walk).
+But before you begin the walk itself, know that you should keep an eye on the processes and not evaluate the people, but their tasks:

-It is desirable to take a diverse team with you during the walk to have different insights and ideas.
-Also, validate any assumptions that you may have with the people in the process—do not rely on guesses.
-Check out this quick script of how to perform a proper Gemba Walk:
+It’s desirable to take a diverse team with you during the walk to have different insights and ideas.
+Also, validate any assumptions you may have with the people in the process—do not rely on guesses.

-Once you finish, it’s time to follow-up your notes.
-Make sure you jot down everything exposed in the walk to analyze afterwards, like problems to solve and tasks to be completed.
-Keep in mind that the goal here is to boost the whole process, make it easier, safer, more clever and faster (in an essence, better).
+Make sure you write down everything you see in the walk and analyze it afterward.
+It may include things like problems to solve and tasks to be completed.
+Keep in mind that the goal here is to boost the entire process, make it easier, safer, more clever and faster (to sum up, better).

-Gemba Walks provide better communication between teams and bring positive changes for the organization as a whole.
-Truth be told, this is a simple yet effective activity because by visiting the Gemba it’s possible to reach a reliable diagnosis of the process.
+Gemba Walks result in better communication between teams and in positive changes for the entire organization.
+Truth must be told: this is a simple yet effective activity because, by visiting the Gemba, you can make a reliable diagnosis of the process.
 After that, Lean concepts and tools, such as the Value Stream Mapping and A3, will help you find solutions for the problems detected in these walks and talks.

 True improvements can only be made when everyone is on the same page, especially if we’re talking about cultural changes and not just minor updates in some processes.
-That’s Kaizen, the continuous improvement philosophy that focuses on the big picture and not just on one specific thing, something that is deeply related within the Lean mindset.
+That’s Kaizen, the continuous improvement philosophy that focuses on the big picture and not just on a single thing, a philosophy that is deeply related to the Lean mindset.